-- Apply for admission to COM and have all required forms filled out prior to registration. - Complete the FAFSA as early as possible and by priority deadline dates. - Provide accurate information that can be verified by supporting documentation. - Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Read the COM Catalog for refund policies, courses offered, degree plans, tuition and fees and financial aid responsibilities and obligations. - Reapply for financial aid each academic year. - For loan recipients, be enrolled in at least six credit hours each semester.
+- Apply for admission to COM and have all required forms filled out prior to registration. - Complete the FAFSA as early as possible and by priority deadline dates. - Provide verification of income (tax transcripts, W-2 transcripts) and other data as requested. - Monitor COM email account for award and other important notices.